cropsinsilico/yggdrasil/docs/source/config.rst

 ----------------

 Options in the '[parallel]' section control the behavior of parallelization.
-Although, not supported in the current version of |cis_interface|, these
+Although, not supported in the current version of |yggdrasil|, these
 include:

 =========    =======    ==============================================